Questions and answers about aluminum

 - When grilling, use stainless steel trays that can be reused and eliminate the need for aluminum foil.

-- If you cannot avoid using aluminum products, make sure that the aluminum is disposed of properly in the recycling bin.
+- If you cannot avoid using aluminum products, make sure the aluminum is disposed of properly in the recycling bin.